technoon-org/technoon.org/lesson_1/tutorial.md

 * It's quite generic, it would help to be more specific about our
   project:
   ```
-  Make it specific to a project to launch a new website
+  Make it specific to a project to {AUDIENCE CHOICE; e.g. launch a new website}
   ```

 Chatbots can be a great source of inspiration when brainstorming: